szqjms/learngit/readme.txt

-Git is version control system
+Git is opensource version control system
 Git is a free system